Hawaii Five-0 (2010 TV series) season 3: Cast and characters

 Christine Lahti joined the cast in a recurring role as McGarrett's mother, Doris, who had been revealed to actually still be alive at the end of the previous season.
-"She's a wonderful addition to the 'H50' family and the fans will certainly enjoy what we have in store for her," said showrunner Peter Lenkov.
-"Let's just say that the apple doesn't fall far from the tree."
+"She's a wonderful addition to the 'H50' family and the fans will certainly enjoy what we have in store for her," said showrunner Peter M. Lenkov "Let's just say that the apple doesn't fall far from the tree."
 Her role lead to a return of McGarrett's girlfriend Catherine, who "shamelessly flirted" with a federal agent to get information about her.

 Ed Asner reprised his role as smuggler August March, a villain from the original series who become the first non-main character from it to have a rebooted version on the new series when McGarrett seeks March's help in apprehending some art thieves.
 In other casting developments, Lenkov revealed on his Twitter feed that Carlos Bernard had joined the show.
 He declined to identify which role Bernard would play, but did say that the producers hoped he would appear in "many eps".
 He appeared in two episodes portraying WITSEC Agent Channing.
 Ving Rhames was cast as a guest star and possibly more.
 One episode was slated to flash back to Danny's New Jersey police days when he had to deal with Rhames's character, leading to a possible recurring role in the present.
 However, the episode aired and Rhames did not appear.